This post may contain affiliate links. Please read my disclosure.

 - 2 tbls agave nectar

 - Blend pineapple, lime juice, agave nectar, almond milk, and vanilla in heavy duty blender or food processor until smooth.
 Pour into a bowl, cover, and store in the refrigerator until well chilled.

 - Pour into ice cream maker and follow manufacture's instructions for making ice cream.
 When it's done, place in a freezer safe container and allow it to harden for an hour or two before serving.

-- Note: *If you have VitaMix or BlendTec, use the pineapple core too!
+- Note: *If you have VitaMix or BlendTec, add the pineapple core, too!
 It adds lots of great nutrients!